scribe-security/docs/docs/intro.md

 2. Running your pipeline will generate an SBOM and an integrity report.
 3. Scribe Hub enables you to share the SBOM and report with selected subscribers.

-Scribe allows you to connect to the Hub as many projects/pipelines as you want.
+Scribe allows you to connect an unlimited number of projects/pipelines to the Hub.

 ## Before you begin